margo/specification/system-design/app-interoperability/observability.md

 If the device owner chooses not to deploy their workload orchestration agent as a containerized application they MUST ensure the following resource usage observability data is available from the OpenTelemetry collector for their agent.

-> **Action:** Need to do research to determine what this minimum set is.
-Might be able to point to some information above once we identify it, instead of duplicating.
+> **Action:** Need to do research to determine if this makes sense, or not, when the agent is not running as a containerized application.
+We may have to leave it up to what is covered through device observability for this case.
+If it is possible, and makes sense, we need to define what should be provided.

 In addition to the resource utilization data the workload orchestration agent MUST also send the following minimum set of application observability data to the open telemetry collector on the device/cluster.
 The device owner MAY choose to provided additional observability data if they wish.